Cable doesn’t confine its commitment to our nation’s military to just one day or even one month – it’s year-round.

 Also in 2017, Comcast extended its partnership with Bunker Labs, a national nonprofit organization for military veteran-led startups.
 Comcast was Bunker Labs’ first national corporate sponsor and the founding sponsor of its Philadelphia location.
 Bunker Labs has since grown to more than 20 locations, including three in Texas: Austin, Houston and San Antonio.

 Comcast is also looking to the future of its veteran job force.
-The company recently launched a new partnership with Student Veterans of America with a goal to provide job opportunities to veterans after they graduate from school.
+The company partners with Student Veterans of America with a goal to provide job opportunities to veterans after they graduate from school.

-In August, Comcast opened eligibility for its Internet Essentials program – the nation’s largest and most comprehensive broadband adoption program for low-income families in the U.S. – to nearly 1 million low-income veterans who live in the Comcast service footprint.
-Less than 70 percent of low-income veterans have internet access, and about 60 percent own a computer, according to the United States Census Bureau’s 2016 American Community Survey cited by Comcast.
+In August 2018, Comcast opened eligibility for its Internet Essentials program – the nation’s largest and most comprehensive broadband adoption program for low-income families in the U.S. – to nearly 1 million low-income veterans who live in the Comcast service footprint.
+Less than 70% of low-income veterans have internet access, and about 60% own a computer, according to census data cited by Comcast when it introduced the program.

-This year Comcast became a founding partner of the U.S. Chamber of Commerce Foundation’s Hiring 100,000 Military Spouses campaign, which is raising awareness of military spouse unemployment and encouraging employers to make military spouse hiring commitments.
+Comcast is a founding partner of the U.S. Chamber of Commerce Foundation’s Hiring 100,000 Military Spouses campaign, which is raising awareness of military spouse unemployment and encouraging employers to make military spouse hiring commitments.

 Comcast also focuses on the military during its annual Comcast Cares Day, the nation’s largest single-day corporate volunteer effort.
 In recent years, employees have undertaken more than 100 military-focused service projects.